-MB Residents Collection Network Stakeholders Consumers Businesses Public Sites (collects directly from residents): Municipalities / Local government, Retailers, Communities Private Sites (internal collections): Solid Waste Facilities, Businesses Key Influencers (Local Government, Industry and Trade Associations, and Non-Governmental Organizations) Call2Recycle Members/Obligated Producers Collectors Media, Experts, Influencers
+MB Residents Collection Network Stakeholders ConsumersBusinesses Public Sites (collects directly from residents): Municipalities / Local government, Retailers, Communities Private Sites (internal collections): Solid Waste Facilities, Businesses Key Influencers (Local Government, Industry and Trade Associations, and Non-Governmental Organizations) Program Members/Obligated Producers Collectors Media, Experts, Influencers

-Call2Recycle's collection network - whether a public or private site - receive ongoing training and support.
+The program's collection network - whether a public or private site - receive ongoing training and support.
 Education is provided on how to participate as a collection site.
 Other materials are designed to educate staff, and show how to promote collections to the public.
-A variety of communication vehicles are used to increase consumer awareness on battery recycling at the point of sale including posters, rack cards, bookmarks, promotional items, brochures, signage, newsletters, email blasts, etc. For some examples of material visit http://www.call2recycle.ca/downloads/
+A variety of communication vehicles are used to increase consumer awareness on battery recycling at the point of sale including posters, rack cards, bookmarks, promotional items, brochures, signage, newsletters, email blasts, etc available on the program's website.

-To further promote recycling of batteries, Call2Recycle requests that collection boxes are placed in an area that is clear and visible.
+To further promote recycling of batteries, the program requests that collection boxes are placed in an area that is clear and visible.
 However, the decision on where to place collection receptacles lies with the individual sites.